-As from next week, the School will begin the journey to becoming a campus focused on eliminating plastic, and where elimination isn’t possible, introducing a bio-degradable alternative.
+The School has commenced its journey to becoming a campus focused on eliminating plastic, and where elimination isn’t possible, introducing a bio-degradable alternative.

 To support the change, bio-degradable and recycling bins are being deployed across the campus, with clearly marked information sheets being distributed to educate boys.

 In parallel, members of WRITE Solutions Australia will visit the School to educate staff and students on reducing, reusing and recycling so that boys change their habits and generate less rubbish.

 Principal Alan Jones said, “We are pleased to see our students leading the change for environmental sustainability.
 Our students are global citizens and know that everyone has a part to play in creating a more sustainable world.”

 “Statistics show that 70% of waste in general waste bins is organic and can actually be repurposed.”

 “Through discussions and some simple changes, we are encouraging everyone to make a positive difference now which will certainly impact the future.”